 Travis Kemp of Foolproof Fishing (252-435-5967) said right now is time to hit the beaches for one of the best old drum bites of the year.
-“The Point” at Emerald Isle faces Bogue Inlet, an area that’s flooded with big drum throughout October.
+Cape Point in Buxton is an area that’s flooded with big drum throughout October.

 You may be surprised to see dozens of other anglers, even on a weekday here this month, but it’s a big area, with plenty of room for anglers to fish without getting too close and tangling lines.

 This isn’t the place or time to bring your Zebco 33 and Ugly Stik.
 Rods between 10 and 13 feet long are the norm here.
 Spinning reels in the 5500 to 8500 sizes are common, and many anglers opt for conventional reels in appropriate sizes.

 The method of fishing is pretty simple.
 Kemp makes a cast, then walks the beach to keep up with his line, which the current pushes down the beach.
 As long as each angler follows this step, they won’t have to worry about tangling with other lines.
 It can look a bit like a choreographed line dance when viewed from a distance, with anglers pausing only when they get a strike and begin fighting their fish.